The Raspberry Pi runs a custom operating system named FarmBot OS, allowing FarmBot to:

 Using your computer’s default file browser to drag and drop or copy and paste the FarmBot OS

 .img file onto the microSD card will not work.
-You must use a special writing tool as described above.
+You must use Raspberry Pi Imager.

 Once you have Raspberry Pi Imager installed, connect the microSD card to your computer using a card reader.
 You may need to use the microSD card to SD card adapter included with your kit.

-Open up the Raspberry Pi Imager program and click
+Open up the Raspberry Pi Imager program and make the following selections:

-CHOOSE OS.
-Then scroll to the bottom of the popup and select Use custom Select a custom .img file from your computer.
+CHOOSE OSand then scroll to the bottom of the popup and select Use custom Select a custom .img file from your computer.
 Then select the FarmBot OS

-CHOOSE STORAGE button and then select the microSD card (it should show up as a
+CHOOSE STORAGEand then select the microSD card (it should show up as a

 Do not use large capacity microSD cards